facebookexperimental/resctl-demo/resctl-bench/README.md

 Comprehensive resource control involves the whole system - kernel subsystems such as cgroup2, memory management, file system and block layer, userspace system components and even the SSD.
-Furthermore, testing resource control end-to-end requires scenarios involving multiple realistic workloads and monitoring their interactions.
+Furthermore, testing resource control end-to-end requires scenarios involving realistic workloads and monitoring their interactions.
 The combination makes benchmarking resource control challenging and error-prone.
 It's easy to slip up on a configuration and testing with real workloads can be tedious and unreliable.

 `resctl-bench` encapsulates the whole process so that resource control benchmarks can be performed easily and reliably.
 It verifies and updates